Have you or someone that you love been injured or suffered significant property damage in a Chicago truck accident that was not your fault?

 A: Victims of truck accidents may be eligible to obtain compensation for lost wages if their injuries prevented them from earning a living.

-A: Truck accident victims could potentially claim compensation for non-economic damages like pain and suffering under Illinois law.
+A: Lawyers for truck accident victims could potentially claim compensation for non-economic damages like pain and suffering under Illinois law.

 - Jackknifing – Semi-trailers can jackknife when their loads shift as they come to a sudden stop.
-If they do, there may be few options for nearby vehicles to avoid an accident.
+If they do, there may be few options for nearby vehicles to avoid a truck accident.
 A jackknife can result in multi-vehicle pileups that can cause many fatalities.

 - Unsecured Loads – If cargo loads or equipment are improperly secured, they can shift or fall from a truck, which creates an obstacle course of debris that could place innocent people in harm’s way.